 Bucharest has hundreds of bus and trolleybus routes, and tens of trams, serving every part of the city as well as a number of suburban villages and outposts.

 Buses and trams run at infrequent intervals from very early in the morning (around 04:30) to around 22:50 (earlier at weekends), after which the night buses take over.
 These serve all areas of the capital throughout the night, with all routes departing from Piata Unirii.
-Most night bus services run at hourly intervals.
+Most night bus lines run at hourly intervals.

 In Bucharest, surface transport includes an extensive bus system, trolleybuses, trams, and an easy subway line.
 The transport network is among the densest in Europe, ensuring the transport of millions of travelers by making them available more than 116 bus lines, 20 trolleybus lines and 25 tram lines, including the light rail.
-Map the routes of surface public transport can be viewed on the site www.ratb.ro
+Map the routes of surface public transport can be viewed on the site www.stbsa.ro/eng/index

-Passenger transport in Bucharest is also provided by the metro network, is among the most used public transport systems, due to the speed with which trains circulate underground.
-The network consists of four lines: M1, M2, M3, M4.
-In total, the system has 67 km length and 49 stations, with an average distance of 1.5 km between stations.
-The route map can be found on metrorex.ro.
-The use of the metro system in Bucharest is based on a magnetic card, which can be purchased from the subway stations, which entitles either a fixed number of trips over a longer period or to an unlimited number of trips per one fixed period.
-Magnetic cards for meter access cannot be used for the journey with the means of public transport to the surface.
-The access of the passengers to the subway stations is between 5.00 and 23.30, trains with a frequency of 5 to 15 minutes depending on the hours.
+The subway network also provides passenger transport in Bucharest, among the most used public transport systems.
+The network consists of five lines: M1, M2, M3, M4, and M5.
+The system has a 77 km length and 63 stations, with an average distance of 1.5 km between stations.
+The route map can be found on metrorex.ro, subway website, but also explanatory maps are conveniently shown in the subway stations and even in the trains themselves.
+The use of the subway system in Bucharest is based on a magnetic card, which can be purchased from the subway stations, which entitles either a fixed number of trips over a more extended period or to an unlimited number of trips per one fixed period.
+Magnetic cards for subway access cannot be used for the journey with the means of public transport to the surface.
+The passengers' access to the subway stations is between 5.00 and 23.30, and trains with a frequency of 5 to 15 minutes depending on the hours.